 Should I Agree to Be a Guarantor?

 Being a guarantor is a perfectly legitimate thing to do, but you need to think carefully about whether it is something that is right for you.
 How well do you really know this person and how much do you trust them to repay the loan?
 There is a reason that they require a guarantor – do they have sufficient finances to meet the repayments?
-Is the loan for something essential such as a car repair, or is it for something less critical that they may just have to defer – such as a holiday?
+Is this an emergency loan for something essential such as a car repair, or is it for something less critical that they may just have to defer – such as a holiday?

 Remember, if you have agreed to be a guarantor and the borrower fails to meet the repayments, both of your credit scores could be impacted.
 You will also be stuck with the bill for repayments.

-Also, once the credit agreement is signed, you can’t back out as the loan will have been made on the provision that you have agreed to act as a guarantor.
+Also, once the credit agreement is signed, you can’t back out, as the loan will have been made on the provision that you have agreed to act as a guarantor.
 So it is no light thing to agree to become a guarantor and needs to be carefully considered – but equally, your help could give someone a real boost to their finances.